 Results

-The limited scope of single-locus analysis

-We conducted sex-stratified GWASs for 27 continuous traits using a sample of ~150K biological males and ~150K biological females in the UKBB.
-We chose to analyze traits with SNP heritabilities over 0.075 in the combined sample of both males and females, to allow for high statistical power.
+The limited scope of single-locus analysis.
+We conducted sex-stratified GWASs for 27 continuous traits using a sample of ~150K XY carrying individuals and another sample of ~150K XX carrying individuals (henceforth referred to as males and females, respectively) in the UKB.
+We chose to analyze traits with SNP heritabilities over 7.5% in the combined sample of both males and females, to allow for high statistical power.